Ukita Hideie: Exile

-In 1603 however, Shimazu Tadatsune informed the Tokugawa shogunate of Hideie's location.
-Tadatsune and Hideie's relative Maeda Toshinaga, however, negotiate with Ieyasu and he escaped the death penalty, and he was confined in Mt.
+However, in December 1602, a peace agreement was concluded between the Tokugawa and Shimazu clans, and Shimazu Tadatsune went to Kyoto to meet Ieyasu.
+At this time, Tadatsune revealed Hideie's hiding place, and his extradition was initiated.

+On August 20, Tadatsune sent a letter to Nishisho Shodai of Shokoku-ji Temple requesting Hideie's life, and in the same letter, he also mentioned that he had requested Honda Masazumi and Yamaguchi Naotomo to spare Hideie's life.

+Hideie was then confined in Mt.
 Kuno in Suruga Province instead.
 Later, he was forced to appear before Tokugawa himself where he was sentenced to exile on the island of Hachijō-jima, along with several supporters, including his two sons.
-Hideie's wife sought refuge with the Maeda clan and was able to correspond and send gifts (rice, sake, clothing) to her husband and sons from there.
+Gohime, (Hideie's wife) sought refuge with the Maeda clan and was able to correspond and send gifts (rice, sake, clothing) to her husband and sons from there.

-Hideie eventually outlived his wife and all of the Sengoku Jidai era samurai except Sanada Nobuyuki.
-He was offered a conditional pardon after Ieyasu's death, but declined and never returned to the mainland.
-His wife had died, the Toyotomi were defeated, there was no place to return to, his sons had fathered children on Hachijojima, and the Shogunate was to be inherited by members of the Tokugawa clan.

-There is no evidence to suggest that Hideie fathered any further children himself, but many of his sons' descendants emigrated back to the Japanese mainland when a full pardon was granted at the end of the Edo era.
+On August 6 1603, Hideie left Satsuma for Fushimi.

+Hideie passed away on November 20, 1655 (the first year of the Meireki era).